dhminch/MinchList/README.md

 *The Cuckoo's Egg* by Chris Stoll - Story of an intrusion into US Air Force networks decades ago, yet most of the problems are still relevant.
 [Amazon](https://www.amazon.com/Cuckoos-Egg-Tracking-Computer-Espionage/dp/1416507787) or your local library

+*The Phoenix Project* by Gene Kim, Kevin Behr, and George Spafford - Story of how DevOps can improve IT and how security needs to worth with a business, not against it.
+[Amazon](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) or your local library

+*Visual Intelligence* by Amy Herman - Helps you understand how you percieve things and how to improve your ability to see little details.
+While it does not talk about cybersecurity at all, it still helps teach you a relevant skill.
+[Amazon](https://www.amazon.com/Visual-Intelligence-Sharpen-Perception-Change/dp/0544947126) or your local library

+*Hacking: The Art of Exploitation* by Jon Erickson - How hacking works, with a focus on memory corruption exploits.
+While memory corruption exploits are more difficult to use, this is still a good book to understand the foundations of exploiting a system.
+[Amazon](https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441)

+*The Hacker Playbook 3* by Peter Kim - Tactics for attacking as a penetration tester.
+[Amazon](https://www.amazon.com/Hacker-Playbook-Practical-Penetration-Testing/dp/1980901759/)

 Palo Alto Cybersecurity Cannon - Curated list of great cybersecurity books, updated yearly.
 [Palo Alto](https://cybercanon.paloaltonetworks.com/)

 ## Conferences